Motivic integration on special rigid varieties and the motivic integral identity conjecture: Rigid analytic geometry and Motivic volume

 \subsection{Motivic integrals on rigid analytic varieties}

 The motivic integral of a differential form of maximal degree $\omega$ on a quasi-compact smooth rigid variety $X$ was already defined by Loeser-Sebag \cite{LS}, and inspired by it, Nicaise-Sebag \cite{NS2} extended the notion to bounded smooth rigid varieties.
-In general, this kind of integral $\int_X|\omega|$ lives in $\widehat{\mathscr M}_k$.
-However, if $\omega$ is a gauge form, then $\int_X|\omega|$ belongs to $\mathscr M_k$.
-In the present section we shall study $\int_X|\omega|$ in the equivariant setting.
+In the present section we generalize the notion of motivic integral $\int_X|\omega|$ of a gauge form on special rigid variety $X$ in the equivariant setting.

 \begin{definition}[Special rigid varieties] A rigid $K$-variety $X$ is called {\em (affine) special} if it admits a formal model which is an (affine) special formal $R$-scheme.
 If $X$ is affine, there exists a special $R$-algebra $A$ such that $X=(\Spf A)_{\eta}$; we then call $A$ a {\em coordinate ring} of $X$. \end{definition}